 10 Sensory-Friendly Activities To Try At Home

 Sensory play is an absolute must to have in your autism toolkit.
 It can help refine motor skills, promote coordination, encourage socialization, and calm an anxious mind.
-This style of play is highly customizable as well, providing hours of variety and sensory entertainment for you and your child.
+This style of play is highly customizable as well, providing hours of variety and sensory entertainment for you and your teen.
 Most of these ideas are budget-friendly and come to life with a few simple household items.
-Keep reading for 10 sensory-friendly activities you can do with your child, no matter what time of year.
+Keep reading for 10 sensory-friendly activities you can do with your teen, no matter what time of year.

 1. Slime Station

 Slime is a great sensory-friendly toy to have at your disposal.
 And – it’s pretty cool!
 Slime is both satisfying and functional.
-It can help your child develop their fine motor skills and de-stress while encouraging them to explore new textures and colors and express their creativity.
+It can help your teen develop their fine motor skills and de-stress while encouraging them to explore new textures and colors and express their creativity.
 Discover the endless possibilities by making your own.
 You can find recipes and inspiration here.

 2. Sensory Boxes

-Sensory boxes are a popular activity for children with autism and sensory processing challenges and better yet, the concept is so simple!
+Sensory boxes are a popular activity for teens with autism and sensory processing challenges and better yet, the concept is so simple!
 All you need is a box and a filler.
 Consider different texture options, color schemes, and sounds that you can include.
 Items like dried beans and pasta, water beads, feathers, pompoms, and pipe cleaners can all be used in a sensory box.
 Of course, given the average size of filler options, sensory boxes should only be used with adult supervision.

 3. Finger Painting